Why Plant These Drought Resistant Perennials? (Especially If You Travel!)

 The creeping variety, like the whirled, drought tolerant ground cover sedum humifusum, blossoms in June with cheery yellow star-shaped flowers.

-The upright variety, like the Sedum “Autumn Joy,” develops taller showy flower heads.
-They turn from green to pink to red to brown as the season progresses.
+The upright variety, like the Sedum โ€œAutumn Joy,โ€ develops taller showy flower heads with pink flowers.
+You’ll enjoy seeing the crown turn from green to pink to red to brown as the season progresses.
+And the succulent gray-green leaves add a nice textural element to the flower garden.
+This is one of the drought resistant perennials that belongs in every garden.

 Even the dried seed heads add structure to the winter garden, if left intact.

-Other Drought-Tolerant, Sun-Loving Perennials You Might Consider
+Other Sun-Loving, Drought Resistant Perennials You Might Consider

 A field of lavender, a drought-tolerant perennial